Neural Window Decoder for SC-LDPC Codes

-When comparing the NWD and WD, since the EP probability of the NWD worsens as we move to higher SNR, the NWD suffers from a more gradual slope of the BLER curve.
-However, the adaptive NWD scheme improves the EP probability and restores the slope at high SNR to levels comparable to WD.
+Compared with the WD, the NWD shows a more gradual BLER slope at high SNRs due to its higher EP probability at high SNRs.
+However, the adaptive NWD scheme reduces EP probability and restores the BLER slope at high SNRs to a level comparable to the slope of the WD.

-Overall, while the adaptive NWD scheme shows a modest performance gain, its minimal overhead makes it worth considering for practical applications.
-Unlike previous methods to mitigate EP that require code modification \cite{Zhu2023} or changes of the decoder structure \cite{Klaiber2018}, the adaptive NWD scheme addresses EP by simply adding one more weight set to memory.
-Moreover, block error detector based on UCNs has a negligible impact on decoding latency and complexity.
+In addition, the adaptive NWD scheme offers practical implementation advantages.
+Unlike previous EP mitigation methods that require code modifications \cite{Zhu2023} or online BER estimation \cite{Klaiber2018}, the proposed scheme requires only storing an additional weight set in memory.
+Furthermore, since the decoder already checks CN satisfaction at each iteration for early stopping, the UCN-based detector incurs no additional latency or computational overhead, as it leverages this existing information.